josephus-mupanda/josephus-mupanda/README.md

 **Overview:**
 Emisha is the official website for Emisha, designed to provide detailed information about the company, its mission, services, and projects.
 This dynamic and visually appealing site ensures that visitors can easily learn about Emisha's offerings and stay updated with the latest developments.
 Built using Flutter, Emisha's website combines performance, responsiveness, and modern design to create an engaging user experience.

-### Group Contributions & Savings Project
-The Group Contributions & Savings project consists of rotating assignments, automated disbursements, interest calculations, and other vital features that a group contributions and savings project would have, using Flutter and Spring Boot.

 ## Top Languages
 <a href="https://github.com/josephus-mupanda" align="left">